 The second campaign, called “Up to All of Us,” focuses on the importance of taking proper preventative precautions, such as maintaining social distance and washing hands, to get Ohioans back to work and Ohio’s economy working again.

 Ohio utility companies are providing relief for business and residential ratepayers during the COVID-19 pandemic by developing payment options and ceasing disconnections for overdue customers.
-Although all Ohio utilities have ceased suspensions, some of them were unable to stop the disconnection notices.
-The utilities will not follow through with those disconnections.

 If you have any questions or concerns about your utility connections, please contact your utility provider, or visit the PUCO website.